Maximum Average Entropy-Based Quantization of Local Observations for Distributed Detection: Experimental Study

 \subsection{Multiple Level Data Transmission over Rayleigh Fading Channel}

-Figure \ref{Rayleigh_Optimal_fading_channelV5} shows the ROC curves for $2$, $3$, $4$ and $6$ level MAE based quantized and non-quantized data transmissions by using $M$-FSK modulation scheme with non-coherent demodulation over Rayleigh fading channels and the optimal fusion rule in (\ref{fusion rule v3}).
-The threshold, $\eta$, for each $p_\text{fa}$ was estimated by running a Monte Carlo simulation under no event case.
-In this figure we can see that the obtained, $p_d$ for $6$-level quantization falls behind the limiting case of no quantization by $0.09$ at $p_\text{fa}=0.1$.
+Figure \ref{Rayleigh_Optimal_fading_channelV5} shows the ROC curves for $2$, $3$, $4$ and $6$ level MAE based quantized and non-quantized data transmissions by using $M$-FSK modulation scheme with non-coherent demodulation over Rayleigh fading channels and AWGN by using the optimal fusion rule in (\ref{fusion rule v3}), the threshold, $\eta$, estimated by running a Monte Carlo simulation under no event case and finds thresholds corresponding to each $p_\text{fa}$.
+In this figure we can see that the obtained, $p_d$ for $6$-level quantization underperforms the limiting case of no quantization by $0.09$ at $p_\text{fa}=0.1$.
 This gain diminishes at $p_\text{fa}=0.7$.
 When we compare the performances of different quantization levels, the achieved gain in $p_d$ by transmitting $6$-level quantization instead of $2$-level quantization is $0.21$ for $p_\text{fa}=0.1$ and this gain diminishes at $p_\text{fa}=0.99$.
 Also, the sub-optimal fusion rule in (\ref{finalDecsion}) have been used to find the ROCs for the different type of data transmissions.
 Figure \ref {Rayleigh_SUB_Optimal_fading_channelV5} shows a comparison between the optimal and sub-optimal fusion rule for $2$ and $6$ levels data transmissions and compare them with the non-quantized data transmissions.
-The dashed line in ROCs for the sub-optimal fusion rule correspond to randomization in the tests (p.22-29)\cite{poor}.
-This figure shows that the achieved gain by using the optimum fusion rule wrt the sub-optimal rule is $0.3$ and $0.6$ at $p_\text{fa}=0.1$ for the $2$-level and $6$- level data transmissions, respectively.
+The dashed line in ROCs for the sub-optimal fusion rule correspond to randomization in the tests \cite{poor}.
+From this figure we can see the achieved gain by using the optimum fusion rule wrt the sub-optimal rule is $0.3$ and $0.6$ at $p_\text{fa}=0.1$ for the $2$-level and $6$- level data transmissions, respectively.